jaked332/digits/index.md

 ## Running the System

-Once the libraries are installed and the database seeded, you can run the application by invoking the "dev" script in the `package.json` file:
+Once the libraries are installed and the database is seeded, you can run the application by invoking the "dev" script in the `package.json` file:

 ```
 $ npm run dev